Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/shared_file_prereq_win/activepassive_shared_file_systems.md

 SMB, Server Message Block, is a protocol used to share files across corporate intranets and the Internet, and is available as a shared file system when running Transfer CFT in a Windows environment.

-It is recommended that you use SMB version 2 or higher with Transfer CFT.

-CIFS, Common Internet File System, is an out-dated SMB protocol variant.
+****SMB recommendations for Transfer CFT****

+- We recommend SMB 2 or higher.
+- The minimum supported Samba version is 4.15.3 if Samba (smbd) is your SMB provider.
+- If your SMB provider supports opportunistic locks (oplocks), we recommend that you disable this feature.

 > **Note**
 >
-> Samba suite usage is not recommended with Transfer CFT.
+> CIFS, Common Internet File System, is an out-dated SMB protocol variant.